It’s More Fun In The Philippines

 Travel document photocopies

-Photocopies of important documents should always come in handy.
-Bring extra copies of your travel documents, passports, drivers’ licenses, credit card information and emergency contact numbers.
+Vital documents should always be carried about in photocopy form.
+Carry extra copies of your identification documents, passports, credit card details, and emergency contact numbers.

 Travel guide maps